Magnetic interference patterns in long disordered Josephson junctions: Introduction

 \section{Introduction}

-The interplay between magnetism and superconductivity in proximity structures results in a rich physics.
-The experimental observation of the reversal of the critical current ($\pi$ coupling) in Josephson junctions with a ferromagnetic interlayer\cite{pi1st,pi2nd,Dead} has recently triggered a lot of interest in the study of the competition between the ferromagnetic and the superconducting order.\cite{Rev} Ferromagnetism has also allowed to generate triplet superconducting pair correlations in proximity structures.\cite{revbve} Others studies have focused on the Zeeman effect of an external magnetic field in such systems (see for example Ref. \onlinecite{fomag}) and on the possibility to obtain a $\pi$ junction by applying a field.\cite{zeeman_pi}
+Interplay between magnetism and superconductivity in proximity structures results in rich physics.\cite{buzdin:05,bergeret:05} One of the remarkable effects arising from magnetism in Josephson junctions is the possibility of a reversal of the critical current ($\pi$ coupling).
+It was theoretically predicted \cite{bulaevskii:77} and then experimentally observed \cite{pi-junction} in Josephson junctions with a ferromagnetic interlayer.
+In those junctions, $\pi$ coupling results from the effective Zeeman field induced by the exchange interaction in the ferromagnet.